 Fast forward a couple of weeks and I ran into my friend again at the barn.
 She had a huge smile on her face as she rode up to me on a mare that looked completely content.
 “You wouldn’t believe how different things are!” my friend exclaimed.
 “It took about a week, but I kept at what you suggested and she just keeps getting better and better.
 I feel like I have my old horse back again.”

-I wasn’t surprised by the turn of events.
+This report did not surprise me.
 Sometimes the answer to a problem isn’t in “testing” or “feed” or “outside factors”, but rather within us as riders.
 This is not to say that we should dismiss things that could be health related, but it’s a good lesson that we have a lot more influence over our horses than we think that we do.